EXPLORE - NEW TERRITORIES BUS TOUR 1

-There are several attractions worth visiting and for the purposes of this tour visits to the Ten Thousand Buddhas Monastery and riverside are recommended in order to allow plenty of time to complete the rest of the tour.
+There are several attractions worth visiting in Sha Tin and for the purposes of this tour visits to the Ten Thousand Buddhas Monastery and riverside are recommended in order to allow plenty of time to complete the rest of the tour.

 Pai Tau Village

 There are none of the familiar tourist direction signs but there are some old yellow direction signs leading to the monastery although these are not very conspicuous.